 We are fortunate to have various Community Funds in our region to support organisations that are doing great work to build a stronger, more resilient community across East Kintyre.
-The Funds have and will continue to support causes according to their purposes and objectives and we’ve seen up close just how much of a difference this has on the lives of our local community.
+The funds support causes according to their purposes and objectives and we’ve seen up close just how much of a difference this has on the lives of our local community.

-EKCF is a charity registered with OSCR (SC050650) in 2021 with the purpose of distributing community funds from windfarms and other sources to community groups and organisations in East Kintyre.
+EKCF is a charity with the purpose of distributing community funds from windfarms and other sources to community groups and organisations in East Kintyre.

 It is intended that all future Community Benefits from windfarms and other sources will be channelled into this fund along with revenues generated by Community Shared Ownership in renewable developments that impact on East Kintyre.
 The fund is not to be confused with the East Kintyre Windfarm Trust, which sits under the auspices of the Argyll and Bute Windfarm & Renewable Trust and distributes funds from existing windfarms.